ehmatthes/pcc_2e/beyond_pcc/finding_employment/focus_areas.md

 ## General Programming

 While there are many who might consider themselves to be generalist programmers, there aren't many jobs for generalists.
-People get hired for more specific roles, such as web development or data science work.
+People usually get hired for more specific roles, such as web development or data science work.
 So by all means continue to improve your overall programming skills and knowledge, but consider a more specific area to focus on when looking for work.

 [top](#top)

 ## Web Development

 Web developers focus on building and maintaining interactive web sites.
-Web sites have been interactive for a long time now, but they are constantly evolving.
+Web sites have been interactive for a long time now, but the technology behind them is constantly evolving.
 As a web developer you can work on simple sites that allow users to upload specific kinds of data, or you can work on projects that are basically full desktop applications delivered through a browser.

 Web development is often broken into front end work and back end work.
 Front end developers focus on the interface that users see in the browser.
 They try to make sites look appealing on the full range of devices available today, and they try to make sites respond quickly and smoothly to user input.
 Back end developers focus on data management and server-side processing.
 This usualy involves a strong understanding of working with databases and APIs.
 Full-stack developers work on the front end and the back end, and can build full working prototypes of web sites independently.

 You can find work building new sites, or maintaining any of the millions of existing interactive sites.
 You can work on small development teams, or you can be part of a large corporation responsible for some of the largest and most popular sites on the internet.
+There's also a lot of web development work that's done entierly on internal networks, for apps that are used exclusively within an organization.

 [top](#top)